FyerPower/ggFrames/README.md

 #### Coming Soon (v0.3)

 - Customizable Setting Menu
+- Moveable Frames
 - Theming
+- Option to Disable Player Experience Bar.
+[Suggested By: Tonyleila]

 #### Coming Soon After

+- Texture Levels (Use Veteran Texture and Create "Lvl" Texture)
-- Low Health Alert
+- Low Health Alert (flash when under xx%)
-- Player Castbar
+- Player Castbar (If Possible, Should be though)
 - Buff / Debuffs
 - Target Unit Frame
   - *Name, Level, Class Icon, Health Bar*
   - *Bosses will appear slightly differently and give the user information such as its difficulty rating*
-  - *Casting Bars with textual feedback telling you when to block, interupt, etc.*
+  - *Casting Bars with textual feedback telling you when to block, interupt, etc.* (If Possible)
 - Target of Target Unit Frame (If Possible)

+#### Community Suggestions

+- Option to Remove class icon and use class colors instead.
+[Suggested By: Tonyleila]
+- Option to "Attach" Horse Stamina Bar to Unit Frame under Player Experience Bar.
+[Suggested By: Tonyleila]

 #### Feature Request?